 |7.5 (deflated) - 22.0 (fully inflated) & 15.5-22.0|

 Contoured foam panels have largely replaced the bulky foam ribs of older PFDs.
-The style of newer PFDs can be pullover, side-entry or a zipper up the front.
+These PFDs can be pullover, side-entry or have a zipper up the front.
 They function the same, so your choice depends on personal preference.